knative/eventing-contrib/kafka/channel/README.md

    > Kubernetes.
 It is also possible to use an off-cluster Apache Kafka
    > installation.

-1. Decide on where you want the Kafka Channel Dispatcher to be installed, either in `knative-eventing` (cluster-scoped) or in the same namespace as KafkaChannel objects (namespace-scoped).

 1. Now that Apache Kafka is installed, you need to configure the `bootstrapServers` value in the `config-kafka` ConfigMap, located inside the `config/400-kafka-config.yaml` file.

-   **cluster-scoped**: make sure `namespace` is set to `knative-eventing`:

    ```yaml
    apiVersion: v1